acceleratedscience/bridge/doc/deployment.md

         cargo run

+1. See the result at [localhost:8080](https://localhost:8080)

 ### Destroying Guardian running locally

 1. Stop the Guardian server

     Press `Ctrl + C` in the terminal where the server is running or send a sigterm.

-2. Stop the local MongoDB instance
+1. Stop the local MongoDB instance

         docker stop mongodb

-3. Clear build artifacts (optional)
+1. Clear build artifacts (optional)

         cargo clean